Wake-induced variations in noise levels and amplitude modulation for two interacting wind turbines: Scenario and methods

 The propagation simulation is carried out using the N$\times$2D-PE propagation method: two-dimensional simulations are performed in vertical planes for several azimuthal angles $\tau$ around each source.
 This approach provides three-dimensional acoustic fields but neglects horizontal refraction.
 The PE is solved using the Crank-Nicolson method with a uniform grid step set to a tenth of the wavelength.
 A perfectly matched layer is used as a non-reflecting boundary condition at the top of the domain.
 At the ground, an impedance boundary condition is implemented.
 The surface impedance is prescribed using the variable porosity model \cite{attenboroughOutdoorGroundImpedance2011} with a flow resistivity of 50~kN~s~m\textsuperscript{-4} and a porosity change rate of 100 m\textsuperscript{–1}, representing a grassy ground.
 In addition, the projection of the horizontal mean flow velocity in the propagation plane is determined from the LES data.
 The sound speed is constant and is set to $c_0=340$~m~s\textsuperscript{-1}.

 The rotor is discretized with an angular step $\Delta \beta = 10^{\circ}$ and each blade is divided into 8 segments.
 This yields a total of 288 source positions for each turbine.
 To reduce the number of simulations and the computational cost, the approach proposed in~\citet{cotteExtendedSourceModels2019} and used in~\citet{colasWindTurbineSound2023a} is employed: propagation simulations are only performed for seven fictive sources distributed at different heights along the rotor centreline.
 The sound pressure level relative to the free-field level for each actual source position, denoted $\Delta L(m,\beta, f)$, is then determined from those of the fictive sources using interpolation.
+Comprehensive definition of $\Delta L$ (and other quantities such as SPL$_{\rm ff}$) and further details on their computations can be found in \citet{colasWindTurbineSound2023a} and \citet{cotteExtendedSourceModels2019}.

 The computational domain around each wind turbine extends 1~km upstream, 4~km downwind and 3.44~km crosswind.
 An angular step of 2$^{\circ}$ is used to discretize the whole domain except in the downwind direction ($-16^{\circ}<\tau<16^{\circ}$) where a 1$^{\circ}$ angular step is used.
 This is done to better account for the wake effect in this direction.
 The results are then interpolated onto a uniform Cartesian grid with a grid step of 10~m to facilitate post-processing in configurations involving multiple wind turbines.

-The simulations are performed for a set of frequencies between 50~Hz and 1080~Hz.
+The simulations are performed for a set of frequencies between 50~Hz and 1080~Hz (same as \citet{colasWindTurbineSound2023a}) that were tested to obtain converged values of overall SPL and AM for each third-octave frequency band \citep{cotteCouplingAeroacousticModel2018}.